-The document available at the link below provides the year adjustment factors for roadside NO2 concentrations, with different factors for London (Central, Inner and Outer) and the rest of the UK.
+The table below provides the year adjustment factors for roadside NO2 concentrations, with different factors for London (Central, Inner and Outer) and the rest of the UK.
 The adjustment factors can be used to estimate the annual mean NO2 concentration in future years from current monitoring data.
 The factors have been calculated as the average of modelled concentrations across approximately 1,900 road links in London, and 7,000 links elsewhere, taking into account the changes in traffic activity, and emission factors for NOx and primary NO2 (f-NO2).
-The number represents the adjustment factor to be applied
+The number represents the adjustment factor to be applied.

 The measured NO2 concentration at a roadside site in Outer London in 2019 is 44.5µg/m3.
 The projected concentration for 2021 would be:

 2019 NO2 Concentration x (Outer London 2021 NO2 Projection Factor / Outer London 2019 NO2 Projection Factor)

 See para 7.70 of Technical Guidance LAQM.TG(16) for more information.